Eeems-Org/remarkable.guide/src/devel/language/python/index.rst

 Python
 ======

-Python is available as a toltec package.
-Due to the package build built using the entware toolchain, it is not compatible with the native libraries, or any packages built with the toltec toolchain.
+Python is available as a :doc:`../../../guide/software/toltec/toltec` package.
+Due to the package build built using the entware toolchain, it is not compatible with the native libraries, or any packages built with the :ref:`toltec-toolchain`.
 This means that it can't interface with the :ref:`rm2fb` server directly.
 Instead you can use :doc:`../shell/simple` to interact with the screen.

 .. code-block:: console